mmbman/Katagiri/about.md

 Each talk requires multiple listens over many hours to carefully transcribe.
 That said, there may certainly still be inaccuracies.
 The transcripts an ongoing work in-progress.

 These talks convey Katagiri Roshi’s energy, his enthusiasm, and particularly, his sense of humor.
-But also, they are a treasure trove of [dharma](glossary#dharma) material, most of which is not included in the excellent [books](resources#katagiri-books) that have been compiled from his teachings.
+But also, they are a treasure trove of [dharma](glossary#dharma) teaching, most of which is not included in the excellent [books](resources#katagiri-books) that have been compiled from his lectures.
 I am transcribing the talks as a way of studying them myself.
 I've already found much here that is personally meaningful, even revolutionary.
 I hope you find something useful or inspiring here as well.

   – Kikan Michael Howard